 Problem 3.
-The Python/ directory contains a file called count_files.py, a Python script that counts all the files within the Shell2/ directory.
+In the Python/directory you will find count\files.py. count\files.py is a python script that counts all the files within the Shell2/directory.
 Modify this file so it can be run as a script and change the permissions of this script so the user and group can execute the script.